phigas/freepaths-docs/advanced-tutorials/Adding-your-own-Hole-or-Pillar.md

         )
 ```

-This method is used to plot the hole onto the ouput plots like the `Structure XY.pdf` output file.
+This method is used to plot the hole onto the output plots like the `Structure XY.pdf` output file.
 It needs to return a [matplotlib Patch object](https://matplotlib.org/stable/api/patches_api.html) or an error will be thrown so let's just put in a small circle at the origin as a placeholder.

 You now have a working hole that you can use in freepaths without it throwing any errors.
-But obviously it doesn't do anything yet so let's start adding some funcionality.
+But obviously it doesn't do anything yet so let's start adding some functionality.

 ## Creating the hole shape

 The first step is to finish the `__init__` method to get and store things like the hole position or size and to do any preliminary calculations.
 I recommend avoiding to use `x` and `y` as attribute name and to use `x0` and `y0` instead since `x` and `y` and `z` are used in the other methods.

 After that let's add the `is_inside` method.
-Remember that this method should evaluate if the given point is inside the hole and return what surface the phonon will scatter off (or you can see it as what retgion of the hole the phonon is in) if it is inside.
+Remember that this method should evaluate if the given point is inside the hole and return what surface the phonon will scatter off (or you can see it as what region of the hole the phonon is in) if it is inside.
 But really the is_inside method just needs to return anything if the point is inside and nothing if not and you can do any further analysis in the `check_if_scattering` method.

 After you finished the `is_inside` method you can test it by running any simulation and checking the `Pixel volumes.pdf` output file.
 It should show the shape of your hole in black.
 (Make sure to increase `NUMBER_OF_PIXELS_X` and `NUMBER_OF_PIXELS_Y` to get a higher resolution image.
 Also make sure to check if all parameters of the hole class (like the position and size) have the desired effect.